Heritage USA: Heritage Grand Hotel redevelopment

 MorningStar Fellowship Church bought the tower from Coulston Enterprises in 2004 on the condition that the tower be torn down in two years, or Coulston would be paid $300,000.
 York County approved a development plan in 2005 that would have required the tower be torn down.
 Later, MorningStar persuaded the county to let the ministry complete the tower.
 In 2013, MorningStar sued the county for breaching the development agreement, and the county claimed MorningStar did.
 The county continued to appeal its claims until 2019, and a joint agreement in 2020 gave MorningStar time to start the process of finishing the tower for senior housing.
-The county reinstated lawsuits in 2021, and continues to claim the tower should have come down by 2013 because it is unfit for the purpose.
+The county reinstated lawsuits in 2021, and continued to claim the tower should have come down by 2013 because it is unfit for the purpose.
 On March 16, 2022, the county stated in a news release that it never stood in MorningStar's way but says codes require an unsafe building to be demolished.
-Numerous supporters of MorningStar have asked York County Council to change its mind, and MorningStar has filed another legal motion.
+Numerous supporters of MorningStar asked York County Council to change its mind, and MorningStar filed another legal motion.
+In 2026, York County and MorningStar reached an agreement to demolish the hotel and build a new senior living facility on the property.